 * Yen pressured as Japan posts 17th straight trade deficit

-* Most investors still expect no Fed tapering this week
+* Most investors still doubt Fed will taper this week

-LONDON, Dec 18 (Reuters) - The dollar gained against the yen and euro on Wednesday, helped by a rise in U.S. yields, as investors positioned themselves for a decision by the Federal Reserve later in the day on whether it will start reducing its monetary stimulus this month.
+NEW YORK, Dec 18 The dollar rose against the yen and the euro, helped by a rise in U.S. Treasury yields, as investors adjusted positions ahead of a Federal Reserve decision on Wednesday on whether to start paring back monetary stimulus this month.

 The euro shrugged off a German IFO survey that was in line with expectations.
 Year-end repatriation flows and higher money-market rates continued to lend it support before the Fed's decision.

-Most in the market expect the Fed will trim its monthly $85 billion bond-buying program by $10 billion-15 billion at most whenever it eventually chooses to do so.
-Still, a no-taper decision on Wednesday could dent the dollar, although it may hold its own against the yen, which tends to weaken when risk appetite rises.
+Should the Fed choose to move, most in the market expect it to trim its monthly $85 billion bond-buying program by $10 billion to $15 billion at most.
+A no-taper decision on Wednesday could still dent the dollar, although it may hold its own against the yen, which tends to weaken when risk appetite rises.

-Earlier, a Japanese trade-deficit report pulled the yen down.
+Earlier, a widening Japanese trade deficit pulled the yen down.
 Data released on Wednesday showed Japan posted a deficit of 1.29 trillion yen ($12.56 billion) in November, marking a record 17 straight months of deficits as a weak yen inflated the cost of imported fuels.